 I see my fascination with the movement and placement of objects in space, a direct extension of my dance, my movement, the projection of experience and intent.
 The placement of the “objects” provides room for the essence of the work to emerge.
-The choreography is determined by the interaction of the viewers with the “objects” and with each other.
+The choreography is determined by the interaction of all present in that space at that particular point in time.

 The following video endeavours to convey a sense of my improvised solo – The Island.

-(Programmed for a season at Dancehouse for the 2017 Melbourne Fringe Festival)
+(Programmed at Dancehouse for the 2017 Melbourne Fringe Festival)

 Here was a collaboration with Australian dance artist, Rachel Arianne Ogle.
 The work resulted from a masterclass with Joao Fiadeiro on his Composition in Real Time method.
 The event was produced by Strut Dance, Western Australia.